youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 }
 ```

-**Note:** The Compose project template in Android Studio creates this structure for you, but we're building this up from scratch to better understand the concepts.
+**com.example.sky.database.Note:** The Compose project template in Android Studio creates this structure for you, but we're building this up from scratch to better understand the concepts.

 ## Colors